 Many people go into this decision without understanding all of the essential mortgage information they need to know, which means that they are likely to make poor choices that will result in paying much more than they need to.

 If you want to save yourself from throwing away your hard earned money, here are a few common mistakes to avoid:

 Trying To Bottom Out the Market

-Many people try to play day trader and time the market.
+Many people try to play day trader and time in the market.
 While this may seem like a good idea, daily market fluctuations are often difficult to predict and could result in unexpected rate increases if the market moves the wrong way.
 When it comes to locking a rate you are much better off being locked in when rates drop than not locked when rates move higher.
 If you are locked and rates drop there are often renegotiation options available.
 If renegotiating the rate is not an option and rates continue to move lower, refinancing in a few months could make sense.
-In general, rates tend to move higher more quickly than they drop.
+In general rates tend to move higher more quickly than they drop.